salimov333/virtual-joystick/README.md

    - Double-click the file or drag it into your browser to launch the app.

-2. **Interface**: The application features a black game area with a red circle and a circular control area at the bottom.
+2. **Interface**: The application features a game area with a red circle and a joystick (circular control area) at the bottom.

 ## 🎮 Usage Instructions